miathedev/kubespray/README.md

-- [kube-router](docs/kube-router.md): Kube-router is a L3 CNI for Kubernetes networking aiming to provide operational simplicity and high performance: it uses IPVS to provide Kube Services Proxy (if setup to replace kube-proxy), iptables for network policies, and BGP for ods L3 networking (with optionally BGP peering with out-of-cluster BGP peers).
+- [kube-router](docs/kube-router.md): Kube-router is a L3 CNI for Kubernetes networking aiming to provide operational simplicity and high performance: it uses IPVS to provide Kube Services Proxy (if setup to replace kube-proxy), iptables for network policies and BGP for ods L3 networking (with optionally BGP peering with out-of-cluster BGP peers).
     It can also optionally advertise routes to Kubernetes cluster Pods CIDRs, ClusterIPs, ExternalIPs and LoadBalancerIPs.

 - [macvlan](docs/macvlan.md): Macvlan is a Linux network driver.
-Pods have their own unique Mac and Ip address, connected directly the physical (layer 2) network.
+Pods have unique Mac and Ip addresses connected directly to the physical (layer 2) network.

 - [multus](docs/multus.md): Multus is a meta CNI plugin that provides multiple network interface support to pods.
-For each interface Multus delegates CNI calls to secondary CNI plugins such as Calico, macvlan, etc.
+Multus delegates CNI calls to secondary CNI plugins for each interface, such as Calico, macvlan, etc..

-- [custom_cni](roles/network-plugin/custom_cni/) : You can specify some manifests that will be applied to the clusters to bring you own CNI and use non-supported ones by Kubespray.
+- [custom_cni](roles/network-plugin/custom_cni/) : You can specify some manifests that will be applied to the clusters to bring your own CNI and use non-supported ones by Kubespray.
-  See `tests/files/custom_cni/README.md` and `tests/files/custom_cni/values.yaml`for an example with a CNI provided by a Helm Chart.
+  See `tests/files/custom_cni/README.md` and `tests/files/custom_cni/values. yaml'for an example with a CNI provided by a Helm Chart.

 The network plugin to use is defined by the variable `kube_network_plugin`.
 There is also an option to leverage built-in cloud provider networking instead.